aexy-io/graphzep/README.md

 }
 ```

-## 🔄 Migration from Python
+## 🔄 Similarity with Graphiti Python Library

-This TypeScript version maintains **100% API compatibility** with the original Python version:
+<our> TypeScript library maintains **100% API compatibility** with the graphiti Python version on base level with improvements needed for zep.
+Fun Fact- this project started as a clean reimplementation of graphiti in typescript for an agentic workflow automation system we are building at aexy.
+Special thanks for the graphiti team for making their code open and the team who published the [Zep paper](https://arxiv.org/html/2501.13956v1) :

 - **Same HTTP endpoints** - Drop-in replacement for FastAPI server
 - **Compatible data formats** - Works with existing Neo4j databases
 - **Similar configuration** - Environment variables and settings
-- **Preserved functionality** - All features available
+- **Preserved functionality** - All features available with additional features of zep implemented

 ### Key Improvements